micheledellipaoli/TyrePressureDetection/README.md

     docker exec -it mysqldb mysql -u root -p
     ```

-3. You will be asked to enter the **password** associated with the MySQL root account which you've typed in the previously "docker run" command, so type it and press enter.
+3. You will be asked to enter the **password** associated with the MySQL Root Account which you've typed in the previous "docker run" command, so type ***1234*** and press enter.

 4. Create a Database called "**sciot_project**" by executing the following command: